-Every condition and injury is different.
+Every body is different.
 Some clear up in a visit or two, while others require longer treatment.
-Time for recovery and return to full function depends on many factors such as; your particular condition, its severity, your level of involvement in the healing process and your commitment to the treatment plan proposed by Dr. Little.
+Time for recovery and return to full function depends on many factors such as; your particular condition, its severity, your level of involvement in the healing process and your commitment to the treatment plan proposed by Dr. Little or Dr. Kilgo.
 It is important to keep in mind that pain is usually the last symptom to appear and the first to go away.
 While your symptoms may decrease dramatically within your first few Chiropractic adjustments, the underlying cause of the pain is not usually fully resolved.
 It is important to follow your personally tailored treatment plan including any home care instructions given.

 Q: Can I adjust myself?

 No. Some people can make their joints "pop," but that's not an adjustment!
 Worse damage can occur by mobilizing a joint with weakened muscles and ligaments.
 Adjustments are specific and take years to master.
-Even Dr. Little must consult a colleague for an adjustment to benefit from chiropractic care.
+Even our doctors must consult a colleague for an adjustment to benefit from chiropractic care.

 Q: Can I have chiropractic care after back or neck surgery?

 Yes.
 Rest assured that Dr. Little will avoid the surgically modified areas of your spine.
 Surgery often causes instability above or below the involved level.
 These areas will be the focus of your chiropractic care and can often help avoid repeated operations.